 A crime that seems more at home in a history book or a John Wayne movie—cattle rustling—still plagues the modern West.
-In Texas, ranchers loose millions of dollars every year to cattle thieves, Julián Aguilar and Miles Hutson report for the Texas Tribune.
+In Texas, ranchers lose millions of dollars every year to cattle thieves, Julián Aguilar and Miles Hutson report for the Texas Tribune.

 The problem has been exacerbated by the threat of drought, which makes ranching an expensive, risky business.
 The price each animal can fetch on the open market, as well as the price of beef, has steadily climbed in recent years.
 "It has cycles just like any other crime where it goes up and down," Larry Gray, executive director of law enforcement and theft prevention for the Texas and Southwestern Cattle Raisers Association, tells Aguilar and Hutson.
 "But cattle are at record levels as far as the prices go.
 That makes it very attractive to a thief to steal a load of cattle."